 Thunder Bay serves as the hub for a wide area of Northwestern Ontario, an area with heavy dependence on motor vehicles for effective transportation between the widespread towns throughout a sparsely populated area.
 Though a motorist living in the Lakehead area may drive more kilometers than their cousins in Southern Ontario, the low population density means fewer chances for traffic incidents.

-How Much is Car Insurance in Thunder Bay Ontario
+How Much Does Car Insurance Cost in Thunder Bay

 *Methodology: We used a sample profile for a male driver aged 30 years with his own vehicle having mandatory coverage.
 He drives a Honda Civic 2012 car with an average mileage of 5000 – 8000 km per year to commute to work.
 He has a clean driving record history of 5 years with no accidents or collisions.